rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/AppBar.gif" alt="AppBar theme" />

 In our theme, we also forced the `AppBar` to always be centered on iOS platform.
-It is actually so by default, but only if you have max one action button in the `AppBar`.
-If you have more than one action button, the title will be left aligned.
+It is actually so by default, but only if we have max one action button in the `AppBar`.
+If we have more than one action button, the title will be left aligned.
 For this demo, we wanted it to be centered, even if there are multiple action buttons, just to make it easy to recognize the iOS device in the demos.

 ### Material Button Themes

-We also define custom Material button themes that use our custom `buttonsShape` (8 and 9) as our platform responsive shape on other than Android platforms.
+We define custom Material button themes that use our custom `buttonsShape` (8 and 9) as our platform responsive shape on other than Android platforms.
 On the Android platform, we use null to get the default button shapes.

 For the `ElevatedButton` we also change its default color mapping to use our `primaryContainer` color as its background color and `onPrimaryContainer` color as its text color.
 This is done to make the `ElevatedButton` more colorful.
 Its default `surfaceContainerLow` background and `primary` foreground based mapping is kind of boring.
 This is just an example, you can keep the defaults or use any color mapping you want for your buttons.